QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab07_Image_Time_Series_Analysis.md

 - Make a note of the decay rate (parameter 'b') from the exponential fit.

-- Repeat for the FITC channel.
+- Repeat for the `FITC` folder.
 Which image is bleaching faster?

 - How well does the correction work on the FITC channel?
 Do we need to select an ROI here?
 Why or why not?